How to Make Your WordPress Website Secure in 2023? (Updated)

 You can never use "admin" as the username for your critical administrator account when installing WordPress.
 Hackers can easily infer such an easy-to-guess username.
 They need to find out the secret, and the whole website is compromised.

+You may wonder "how to make wordpress website secure" and look for answers.
+Then you are in the right place.
 The website's stability is so critical.
 Hackers will quickly target your site if you don't keep your WordPress protection up to date.
 We have listed some tips for making your WordPress website secure.
-If you follow these tips you can keep your website secure.
+If you follow these tips, you can keep your website secure.